 - 4+ nights: Slow travel pace

-Two to three nights allow time for coastal walks, snorkeling and swimming, the Ġgantija Temples, village evenings and unplanned pauses.
+Two to three nights allow time for beaches, coastal walks, the Ġgantija Temples, and village evenings and the famous Gozo festas.

 Where to Stay in Gozo Without a Car

-Victoria is the most practical choice without a car.
-Public buses connect from the central terminal to major villages and bays.
+Victoria is the best area to stay in Gozo without a car.
+Public buses connect from the central terminal to most villages.

 Is Gozo Expensive to Stay In?